 Figure 2.
 TDLAS absorption spectroscopy schematics.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 In addition to the laser diode sources, infrared photon detectors are regularly employed in a TDLAS gas analysis.
 Maintenance of all aspects of TDLAS can occur by the rapid and sensitive photovoltaic VIGO detectors.
 Table 1 depicts infrared detectors advised for the TDLAS gas detection systems.
 For any gas absorption line, detector spectral characteristics must be chosen.

 Table 1.
 Selected spectral characteristics for the gas absorption line.
-Source: VIGO System
+Source: VIGO Photonics

 ||Selected absorption line [µm]